J-Mwaura/read-insert-to-mysql-db/README.md

-A simple node js application that reads and inserts data to a database APIs used
+A simple react application that reads and inserts data to a database APIs used
 -express
 -express-handlebars